heloise-steam/My-Microbit-Projects/README.md

 # My-Microbit-Projects
-I am creating a lot of great projects with the BBC Microbit so I can though why not share them with the world?
+I am creating a lot of great projects with the BBC Microbit so I thought why not share them with the world?